 If you receive an emergency alert

-During a life-threatening emergency, an emergency alert will be issued to affected areas in B.C.
-Some alerts may be received by small warning areas, while others may affect more than one region or be issued province-wide.
+During a life-threatening emergency, an emergency alert will be issued to impacted areas in B.C.
+Some alerts may be sent to small warning areas, while others may affect more than one region or be issued province-wide.

 What to do when you receive an alert

 Do not call 911 unless you are trapped and unable to evacuate or are experiencing a medical or safety emergency.

 If you receive an emergency alert follow these 4 steps:

 Stop what you're doing and read or listen to the entire alert.

 Determine if you are in the impacted area:

 - Carefully assess the impacted area description in the alert message

 - Visit the webpage included in the message for more information or a map